 This is the riskiest phase of the software development process.
 However, being an experienced software development company, we easily understand the requirements and develop a product up to the expectations.

 This is actually a continuous process of software development, and testing is performed alongside development.
-Testing is done to check the functionality, usability, and stability of the product under the development process.
+Testing is done to check the functionality, usability, and stability of the product under the rapid development process.

 We have a team of quality assurance testers or QA testers.
 This team tests every piece of code created by the software development team.
 This is done both manually as well with automated tools to find out if there are any bugs or glitches.

 Here are the 4 types of testing methods we apply for error-free software development.

 Software Testing Types Description Performance Testing In performance testing, the tester will check stability and response time by applying load.
 Performance testing is done using Loader.IO, JMeter, and LoadRunner.
 Security Testing The main purpose of security testing is to verify how software, app, or website is completely secure from external and internal threats.
 This testing method is performed to ensure the security of softwares.
 Unit Testing In unit testing, the testing is performed on an individual unit.
 Most developers utilize test automation tools such as NUnit, Xunit, and JUnit for test execution.
 Usability Testing Usability testing examines an application’s appearance, feel, and user-friendliness from the perspective of the user.

 Later, bugs are fixed by changing or adding new code to the original code.
 We make sure that your final product runs smoothly on the preferred devices and has all the required features and functionalities as discussed.